4N1Z/lawGPT/README.md

 ## Law GPT
 #### A custom Knowledge base LLM Application

 This chatbot is a custom-built conversational AI that can answer your questions about Indian laws.
 It is powered by a large knowledge base of Indian legal information, and can provide comprehensive and informative answers to even the most complex questions.
+Users can chat with the AI using custom data in a vector database, or they can feed the AI PDFs of legal documents and ask questions.
+The AI uses Langchain and prompt engineering techniques to generate accurate and informative responses.

 - The datas are taken [from](https://www.mha.gov.in/en/acts?page=1)